Introduction

 - Advanced features that can be unlocked as needed.

-A scalable solution will save you the hassle of migrating to a new system as your needs change.
+A scalable solution will save you from the headache of migrating to a new system down the line.

 Security and data privacy

-Protecting sensitive project information is crucial.
-Evaluate the security measures of potential tools:
+Protecting sensitive project information is essential.
+Evaluate the security features of potential tools, such as:

 - Data encryption in transit and at rest